telliott99/MySwift2/chapter3/sort_algorithms.rst

 Sort Algorithms
 ###############

-Let's demonstrate a few of the algorithms for sorting, implemented in Swift.
+Let's demonstrate Swift implementations for a few of the algorithms for sorting.
 First, here are a print utility function and a function to exercise the algorithms.

 .. sourcecode:: swift